georgia-tech-db/evadb/docs/source/reference/ai/model-train-sklearn.rst

        use the ``r2`` or ``RMSE`` metrics.
 For training ``classification`` tasks you could use the ``accuracy`` or ``f1_score`` metrics.
        More information about the model metrics could be found `here <https://microsoft.github.io/FLAML/docs/Use-Cases/Task-Oriented-AutoML#optimization-metric>`_

-Below are the example queries specifying the aboe parameters
+Below are the example queries specifying the above parameters

 .. code-block:: sql